majaliju/sinatra-react-backend/README.md

 [The frontend repo is here on GitHub.](https://majaliju.com/)

 ## TOOLS
-Some of the tools I used on the backend specifically were:
+On the backend, I used:
 [Ruby]
 [Sinatra]
 [ActiveRecord]
+On the frontend, I used:
+[React]
+[ChakraUI]

 ## BLOG
 [A link to my blog about phase3 can be found here, where I discuss]